 HTML is an effective tool, but sometimes it is too standard to achieve the forecasted yield using its basic platform.
 If the coder wants to get some more room for maneuver, HTML should be somewhat complemented with extra features.

 Luckily, Angular is capable of reinforcing your coding potential with more virtues for HTML tags.
-When you plan to create an original solution, few extra attributes definitely won’t come amiss.
+When you plan to create an original solution, a few extra attributes definitely won’t come amiss.

 Starting all over again